 - Primarily useful for students with severe deficits in the area of written expression

 - Lack of remediation suggestions based on subtest deficits

+Overall, TOWL-4 can be a useful testing measure for ruling out weaknesses in the student’s basic writing abilities, with respect to simple vocabulary, sentence construction, writing mechanics, punctuation, etc. If I identify previously unidentified gaps in basic writing skills I can then readily intervene, where needed, if needed.
 However, it is important to understand that the TOWL-4 is only a starting point for most of our students with complex literacy needs whose writing abilities are above severe level of functioning.
 Most students with mild-moderate writing difficulties will pass this test with flying colors but still present with significant writing needs.
-As a result I highly recommend a functional grade level writing assessment as a supplement to the above standardized testing.
+As a result I highly recommend a functional grade-level writing assessment as a supplement to the above-standardized testing.

 Hammill, D. D., & Larson, S. C. (2009).
 Test of Written Language—Fourth Edition.
 (TOWL-4).
 Austin, TX: PRO-ED.

 Disclaimer: The views expressed in this post are the personal impressions of the author.
 This author is not affiliated with PRO-ED in any way and was NOT provided by them with any complimentary products or compensation for the review of this product.